How to Set Up Google Workspace Secondary Domain: Complete Guide

 Are subdomains free on Google Domains?

-Yes, subdomains are free when you own a domain through Google Domains.
-You can create unlimited subdomains at no extra cost.
+Yes, subdomains are free when you own a domain.
+You can create unlimited subdomains (like mail.yourdomain.com or shop.yourdomain.com) at no additional cost.
+However, Google Workspace charges per user account, not per domain or subdomain.

 Can I have two Google Workspace accounts?

-Yes, you can have multiple Google Workspace accounts, but each one requires a unique primary domain.
-If you want to manage multiple domains under one account, you can add them as secondary domains.
+Yes, you can have multiple Google Workspace accounts, but each requires a unique primary domain.
+To manage multiple domains under one account, add them as secondary domains instead of creating separate accounts, this saves costs and simplifies management.

 Can I create a Google Workspace without a domain?

 No, Google Workspace requires a domain to create an account.
-However, you can purchase a domain directly through Google Workspace during the setup process.
+However, you can purchase a domain directly through Google Workspace partners (like GoDaddy, Namecheap) during the setup process, with prices starting around $12 per year.

 Can I transfer my Google Workspace to another domain?

-Yes, you can transfer your Google Workspace account to another domain by adding the new domain, setting it as the primary domain, and migrating users and data accordingly.
+Yes, you can transfer Google Workspace to another domain by adding the new domain as a secondary domain, then changing it to the primary domain.
+This process involves migrating users and updating DNS records to ensure uninterrupted service.

 Google workspace secondary domain